TULiberalArts/Political-Science/pages/undergradaute.md

 ## Certificate in Political Economy

 The undergraduate [certificate in political economy](http://bulletin.temple.edu/undergraduate/liberal-arts/economics/certificate-political-economy/) is for students interested in an in-depth study of the relationship between politics and economics.

-## Pioneering Research

-Our research-oriented curriculum emphasizes academic knowledge, career preparation and citizenship in a democratic political system.

-## Intern In Washington, D.C.

-Students have the opportunity to participate in Temple’s Washington Semester, earning credit while interning in D.C. at places like the U.S. House of Representatives, the Smithsonian and the Washington Post.

 ## Honors Program